 When you build a capsule wardrobe, the goal is to look amazing in every outfit.
-To know the proper care instructions for each individual essential is important.
+Understanding the proper care instructions for each individual fabric and material is important.
 Whether you hand wash clothes or machine wash is a factor to consider, because the results lead to having an everlasting wardrobe.

 When you are sorting laundry, make a habit of adding another category in which you include any hand wash clothes.
 If you separate clothes and learn how to hand wash clothes the right way, then you will preserve your high-quality and delicate statement pieces much longer.

 Do you really have to hand wash clothes?